punnakavyasri-cyber/PunnaKavyaSri/GTA/Teaching Assistant.md

-# 🎓 Outstanding Performance as Graduate Teaching Assistant
+# 🎓 Outstanding Contribution as Graduate Teaching Assistant

 **Title:** Graduate Teaching Assistant – Cybersecurity

 **Recognition:** Awarded for exceptional contributions to cybersecurity courses, with a focus on penetration testing and ethical hacking, under the guidance of Assistant Professor Rashid A. Khan at Gannon University

 **Overview:**
 During my tenure as a Graduate Teaching Assistant, I played a vital role in delivering hands-on cybersecurity education.
 My responsibilities extended beyond routine support, encompassing course material refinement, lab demonstrations, troubleshooting, grading, and one-on-one student mentoring.
-I specialized in guiding students through penetration testing labs using tools like Nmap, Metasploit, Burp Suite, OWASP ZAP, Wireshark, and Nessus in Kali Linux and Parrot OS environments hosted on Proxmox.
+I specialized in guiding students through penetration testing labs using tools like **Nmap, Metasploit, Burp Suite, OWASP ZAP, Wireshark,** and **Nessus** in **Kali Linux** and **Parrot OS** environments hosted on Proxmox.

 By emphasizing both the practical use of security tools and the methodology behind them, I helped students connect theoretical cybersecurity concepts with real-world applications.
 My contributions created a stronger, more engaging learning experience, enabling students to gain confidence in vulnerability assessment, exploit development, and post-exploitation analysis.